-Person(s) Responsible: Kids Central Quality and Utilization Management Departments Frequency: Quarterly and/or as requested
+Reviewers/Person(s) Responsible: Kids Central UM staff

+Frequency: Quarterly and/or as requested.

 Process/Methodology: This activity is designed to ensure funding requests are processed in accordance with the written Policies and Procedures.
 The purpose is to improve the quality and effectiveness of funding requests including Diagnostic and Evaluation (D & E) services, Flexible spending services, Restitutions, and Comprehensive Behavioral Health Assessment (CBHA) services.
 This is an internal review process in which randomly selected funding requests will be reviewed to evaluate timeliness of processing the request, an effectiveness and/or recidivism of the services rendered.